 With John not being able to have dairy products, we were initially worried that it would be difficult to find recipes that he could have.
 However, we were pleasantly surprised that many of the food delivery services gave options based on food preferences or allergies.
 For those that didn’t, it was easy to make substitutions based on the recipe.

 Additionally, we have had great customer service from each company we’ve contacted.
 They’ve been efficient, proactive, and courteous.
 They even have requested feedback and did everything in their power to make sure that we were satisfied.

 We took part in repeated offers from Freshly, Plated, and Blue Apron.
 Freshly and Plated were by choice, while Blue Apron was due to the fact that I forgot to cancel the weekly plan in time (oops!)!
 It’s a good thing their meals were delicious!

 You may find that the meal delivery service you choose will have their promotion offer on your first box, or even spread out over your first couple boxes.
-As mentioned above, we cancelled after our first week to avoid ordering a box without a promotion deal.
-However, we have received dozens of emails with follow-up deals from each service after we cancelled.
+As mentioned above, we canceled after our first week to avoid ordering a box without a promotion deal.
+However, we have received dozens of emails with follow-up deals from each service after we canceled.

 If you’re patient, this will allow you to circulate back to each delivery service after the initial promotion while still receiving a deal.
 Some deals may be identical to the initial promotion while others are less.
 If you enjoy the service, it’s definitely worth taking up any repeat offers!